1upus/QuickLaunch_installer_for_PSVita/README.md

 Please report me if it helps and your language, I'll make needed font loading automatic.

-Also you can add you custom translation to my repo, just fork it and add your translation to "translations" folder.
+Also you can add you custom translation to my repo, just fork it and add your translation to "translations" folder and make pull request.

 ** Todo: **

+- Optimize specific font loading translations
 - Add support for userfriendly custom shortcuts installation.

 ** Thx **